 The degree programme offers an attractive union of relevant topics such as leadership skills, innovation and non-profit management, organisation development and management with diaconal and ethical backgrounds of the fields of activity and the option for intensive reflection and development of own leadership and professional skills.

 To this end, Heidelberg University cooperates with the Protestant Universities of Applied Sciences in Darmstadt, Freiburg and Ludwigsburg.
 Students can select own special fields in the academic programme.
-These include: management of organisations in social contexts, social innovation and project-based research, or systematic organisation management/diversity management.
+These include: management of organisations in social contexts and systematic organisation management/diversity management.
 The aim of the part-time programme is to develop and reflect on ethical leadership skills.

 Special Features and Characteristics